-This winter we once again say ‘Na zdravje!’ to wine lovers with the release of our fourth English-language Slovenian wine guide, covering all three of the country’s distinct wine regions (and their nine constituent districts).
+This spring we once again say ‘Na zdravje!’ to wine lovers with the release of our fourth English-language Slovenian wine guide, covering all three of the country’s distinct wine regions (and their nine constituent districts).
 From the earthy reds of the Mediterranean coast, to the sweet whites of Podravje in the northeast to the limitless supply of refreshing Cviček of Posavje in the southeast, this map is intended to give only a brief overview of Slovenia’s wine industry, one of the oldest in the world and yet still, for many, an unexplored scene.

 Although we love wine and have had the pleasure of visiting dozens of vineyards over the past few years, we’d be the first to admit that we’re by no means wine experts, and the main aim of the content on the pages below is to present the regions and vineyards as tourist destinations, rather than getting into the technical details of the wine itself.
 More specifically, we’ve attempted to show the unique aspects of each winery, farm, village and winemaker, in order to encourage readers to visit for themselves.
 However, where appropriate we’ve provided specific information about certain wine varieties and production techniques, but have done so from the perspective of an experienced layman and enthusiastic drinker, rather than a professional sommelier.